Carl August Ehrensvärd (1892–1974): Career

 Ehrensvärd was major and chief adjutant in the General Staff Corps from April to July 1937 and was in October of that year promoted to lieutenant colonel and chief adjutant in the General Staff Corps.
 He was lieutenant colonel and commanding officer of the tank battalion at Göta Life Guards (I 2) from 1938 to 1939 and the tank battalion at Skaraborg Regiment (I 9) in 1939.
 Ehrensvärd was lieutenant colonel and Chief of Staff of the Swedish Volunteer Corps during the Winter War in Finland in 1940.
 There he took part in operations in Lapland during 1940.
 Ehrensvärd was promoted to colonel in the Finnish Army in 1940 and colonel in the Swedish Army the same year.
-He was head of the Royal Swedish Army Staff College from 1940 to 1941 and commanding officer of South Scania Infantry Regiment (I 7) from 1941 to 1942.
+He was head of the Royal Swedish Army Staff College from 1940 to 1941 and commanding officer of South Scanian Infantry Regiment (I 7) from 1941 to 1942.
 Ehrensvärd was section chief in the Defence Staff from 1942 to 1944 and was promoted to major general and appointed acting Chief of the Defence Staff in 1944.
 He was Chief of Defence Staff from 1945 to 1947.
 Ehrensvärd had the military responsibility for the Swedish stay-behind operation which was organised starting from 1946.
 He served as military commander of the I Military District from 1947 to 1948.
 Ehrensvärd was promoted to lieutenant general and was appointed Chief of the Army in 1948.

-The year before, in 1947, a proposal to appoint pro-German colonel Alf Meyerhöffer as army infantry inspector led to the so-called "Meyerhöffer affair" when the proposal met with great opposition from the Social Democratic government.
+The year before, in 1947, a proposal to appoint pro-German Colonel Alf Meyerhöffer as army infantry inspector led to the so-called "Meyerhöffer affair" when the proposal met with great opposition from the Social Democratic government.
 A compromise made Meyerhöffer acting infantry inspector in 1947.
-Following threats of resignation from Ehrensvärd's cousin and Chief of the Army, Archibald Douglas, Meyerhöffer was finally appointed cavalry and infantry inspector in 1949.
+Following threats of resignation from Ehrensvärd's cousin and Chief of the Army, Lieutenant General Archibald Douglas, Meyerhöffer was finally appointed cavalry and infantry inspector in 1949.
 The far more Western-friendly Ehrensvärd had been appointed Chief of the Army in 1948 which led Meyerhöffer into conflict with his new commanding officer and he therefore lodged his resignation in 1951.
 Ehrensvärd was intended to have become Supreme Commander but was rejected by Allan Vougt on the grounds that Ehrensvärd was better suited for war than peace.